-Surface water temperature on the area lakes and rivers is currently in the low to mid 50’s.
+Surface water temperatures on the area lakes were reported to be in the mid-70’s.

 Please practice Catch and Release for the Future of Fishing.

 Becky Smith & Mike Smith